2X MATCH: 3X MATCH: Triple your impact on lifesaving research when you give today in honor of Breast Cancer Awareness Month.

 What’s next

-The phase two trial will be performed in HR-positive/HER2-negative metastatic breast cancer patients.
-Before, during, and after treatment with ET and CDK4/6i (abemaciclib, Verzenio®) patients will receive a PET scan, using a special imaging tracer, which is designed to reveal if the estrogen receptor is still active in their tumors.
+The phase two trial will enroll patients with HR-positive/HER2-negative metastatic breast cancer Before, during, and after treatment with ET and CDK4/6i (abemaciclib, Verzenio®) patients will receive a PET scan, using a special imaging tracer, which is designed to reveal if the estrogen receptor is still active in their tumors.
 Drs.
 Linden, Dehdashti, and their teams will then assess if estrogen receptor activation correlated with patients’ response to this therapy.

 Biography